 Stage 3 of the scheme covers a section of Havannah Street, from the Keppel Street intersection up to the intersection of Havannah and Rocket Streets.

 Bathurst Regional Council aims to be clear and transparent in all its operations.
 The FAQ sheet is designed to provide answers to common questions that may be asked regarding the CBD CCTV scheme.

 Stage 1 of the CBD CCTV Scheme was funded by Bathurst Regional Council.

 Stage 2 of the CBD CCTV Scheme was funded by the Australian Government and Bathurst Regional Council.
 Council received $400,000 from Round 3 of the Safer Communities Fund and Council has invested $250,000 into Stage 2 of the project.

-Stage 3 of the CBD CCTV Scheme will be funded by the Australian Government with a $250,000 grant through the Local Roads and Community Infrastructure Programme.
+Stage 3 of the CBD CCTV Scheme was funded by the Australian Government with a $250,000 grant through the Local Roads and Community Infrastructure Programme.

 Cameras are located at the following in the following locations:

 - 2 – Corner William & Russell Streets

 - 1 - Cnr Keppel & Havannah Streets